grow/grow/content/docs/directory-structure.md

 Here's an example pod.
 Folders and files marked with __*__ are *builtins*, and their names cannot change.

 [sourcecode:bash]
+├──  /build                        # Where your site is built by default.
 ├──  /content*                     # All your content.
 |    ├──  /pages                   # A content collection.
 |         ├──  /_blueprint.yaml*   # A blueprint.